 I’d been told many horror stories of arriving in Tangier to be met by locals keen to offer their services as guides, to take their taxi, or use their choice of hotel.
 In reality there were two or three who spoke to us as we came out of the port but a polite ‘non merci’ was generally sufficient to send them to someone else.
 We found that also worked when wandering around the narrow lanes of the medina and kasbah.
 There was the odd shopkeeper trying to give us the hard sell, and one or two others offering to be our guide, but nothing compared to the relentlessness that we’ve experienced previously in Marrakech.

 There are museums galore in Tangier including the Kasbah Museum, American Legation and Museum of Moroccan Arts but, as we were only here for a short time (and wanted to use one of our days to travel further afield to Chefchaouen, Morocco’s blue city, we decided to spend our time exploring the city and leave these for next time.

 The Medina and Kasbah

 We were given a map at our riad but, to be honest, it’s easiest to just wander as each street and alleyway seems to offer something new.
 Stores selling silverware, leather and traditional Moroccan clothing coexist side by side with currency exchanges and souvenir shops.
-There was a lot of encouragement to go in the shops and check out the wares but the hassle I’d expected was actually quite minimal.
+There was some encouragement to go in the shops and check out the wares but the hassle I’d expected was actually quite minimal.
 Mind you, after dark as we were heading back to our riad we did get a few offers of hashish (“very good stuff” by all accounts) but politely declined.
 As we had a few days here we were more than happy to just take our time and see what we found.
 If you’re on a day trip though, and want to make the most of your time in Tangier, then a guided tour is probably a good idea.